deltachat/deltachat-pages/_posts/2019-12-18-google-play-store-release.md

 [Get Delta Chat now!](https://get.delta.chat)

-Btw, if you want to migrate from or to an APK or F-Droid installation, export a backup, install the app, and import the backup in the new app.
+If you want to migrate from an F-Droid installation, you can export a backup, install the app, and import the backup in the new app.